AndriiLi/project1_group2/www/Readme.md

   `docker compose up -d` or `docker-compose up -d`

-  ( depends on you docker compose version)
+  ( depends on your docker compose version)

   than open your browser `http://localhost:8501`